 educator ACTIVIST speaker

-Helena Lourdes Donato-Sapp is a 15-year-old national and global award-winning activist, educator, artist, poet, and speaker who believes that it is urgent for young people like her to understand and be empowered to confront critical issues like anti-Blackness, ableism, Queerphobia, misogyny, poverty, and climate change.
-She is keenly aware that humanity is in crisis, and that her generation stands to inherit a world still struggling with injustice, threats to democracy, and environmental instability across the globe.
+Helena Lourdes Donato-Sapp is a 15-year-old national and global award-winning activist, educator, artist, poet, and speaker who believes that it is urgent for young people like her to understand and be empowered to confront critical issues like anti-Blackness, ableism, misogyny, homophobia, and climate change.
+She is keenly aware that humanity is in crisis, and that her generation stands to inherit a world still struggling with injustice, assaults to democracy, and threats to the environment.
 Helena’s positionality makes this all personal — she is Black, disabled - neurodivergent, a teenager, American, an adopted daughter to Queer fathers, and a birth daughter to Haitian immigrants, whose one father is an immigrant from the Philippines, and whose one father grew up in poverty in Appalachia.
 Thus, she is an activist for social, economic, and environmental justice who understands that Activism is as much a fight as it is the pursuit of peace, and must always be inclusive and intersectional.

 Guided by her experiences, family values, and intersecting identities, her scholarship and activism is currently focused on Disability Justice, Anti-bullying, Black Girlhood, and Decolonizing Education.
 She has published academic chapters and articles in books, peer-reviewed journals and magazines, exhibited art in museums, and spoken to audiences nationwide.
 Helena has presented in major academic conferences and is a sought-after keynote speaker.
 Most notably, she has delivered multiple keynotes in her partnership with the National Education Association, the largest labor union in the nation with 3 million members, and its subsidiary state associations.